Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Introduction

-We envision that cell-level assertions (both automated and manual) can enable a lot of use cases for ML notebooks, such as documenting developer assumptions of expected behavior, catching regressions during interactive sessions, improving the reproducibility of notebooks, quantifying variance in training performance or intermediate results, and identifying contracts that can be used for monitoring of ML pipelines.
+\Comment{ \mypara{\tool vs Inline Tests} More recently, Liu et al.~\cite{liu2022inline,liu2023extracting} introduced a new testing paradigm: \emph{inline testing} that executes tests at a lower level of granularity (statement level) than unit tests.
+Inline tests only target one statement at a time and test general PL features (e.g., regexes, string manipulation).
+In contrast, \tool's assertions check for the correctness of logic \emph{within a cell}, they lie in between inline tests and unit tests in granularity and target ML-related properties.
+Also, inline tests require developer inputs/oracles (\tool's automated assertions do not) and are enforced at test-time (\tool's assertions are enforced at both production-time and test-time). } We envision that \tool's \cellscoped assertions (automated and manual) can enable a lot of use cases for ML notebooks, such as documenting developer assumptions of expected behaviors, catching regressions during interactive sessions, improving the reproducibility of notebooks, quantifying variance in training performance or intermediate results, and identifying contracts that can be used for monitoring of ML pipelines.